antirez/smaz/README.md

 Credits
 -------

-SMAZ was written by Salvatore Sanfilippo and is released under the BSD license.
+Smaz was written by Salvatore Sanfilippo and is released under the BSD license.
 Check the COPYING file for more information.

+Trie-based implementation by Richard Johnson, released under the same BSD license.